Feeding bees

 How much sugar and water?

-Can I feed bees if there is a super on the hive?
+Can I feed bees with a super on the hive?

-No. The bees may store the syrup in the super, spoiling any honey there.
+No. Bees may store syrup in the super, spoiling the honey.

 What are the risks when feeding bees?